amethyst-studio/.github/.github/SUPPORT.md

-# Support for Amethyst Studio
+# Support for Amethyst

-Welcome to Amethyst Studio's suite of projects!
+Welcome to Amethyst's suite of projects!
 We use GitHub issues for tracking bugs and handling feature requests, so those are not the right place to get support for our projects.
 Please make use of the resources below to get support for our products.

 ## Discussions